 I loved the film Bohemian Rhapsody.
-Freddie Mercury, like his adopted name suggests, belongs to modern myths.
-Seated, recently, next to my partner in the uber comfortable lounges at the Palace Central theatre, I pressed buttons to recline my seat, and ordered drinks from the phones at my side-table.
+Seated next to my partner just before the pandemic broke out, in the uber comfortable lounges at the Palace Central theater in Sydney, I pressed buttons to recline my seat, and ordered drinks from the phones at my side-table.

 Bohemian Rhapsody is a British-American joint venture with Fox serving as distributor.
 Mercury, real name Farrokh Bulsara, was born in Zanzibar, Tanzania in 1946 and moved to England with his parents in the 1960s.

 When Mercury died in 1991 of AIDS-related illness at age 45, Mary Austin was by his side, as she had been for much of his adult life.
 He left her half his reported $75 million estate, including the 28-room London mansion in which he passed away and Austin still lives in to this day.

 When Freddie Mercury first met Austin, he was 24 years old and she was 19.
 Their real-life relationship is examined in “Bohemian Rhapsody,” starring Rami Malek as Mercury and Lucy Boynton in the role of Austin.

 “All my lovers asked me why they couldn’t replace Mary, but it’s simply impossible,” Mercury once said of Austin.
 “The only friend I’ve got is Mary, and I don’t want anybody else.
 To me, she was my common-law wife.
 To me it was a marriage.”